ironfugu/about-us/interview.md

 #### Technical Process

 * Technical Coding Fun : A [challenge](tech_1.md) lasting a few hours.
 This is done ahead of time to alleviate undue time pressure, vet you for these [skills](https://github.com/packethost/about-us/blob/master/coding_fun.md#what-are-we-testing) and make the language interview a bit more interactive.
 If you don't have a personal computer to use, a separate challenge can be arranged.
+If you are interviewing as an intern the technical challenge can be done over a longer period given classes and experience.

 * Remote - This process may span a week, but ideally be done within a couple of days
     * Interview 1 : Core Behaviors Review (1 hour)